sujalkumar18/JARVISH/replit.md

 # Overview

 Jarvish is an AI voice assistant application designed to help users perform quick tasks through natural voice commands.
-The app specializes in four main areas: ordering food, booking tickets, managing digital wallet payments, and fetching real-time news.
+The app specializes in five main areas: ordering food, booking tickets, managing digital wallet payments, fetching real-time news, and providing dictionary definitions with multi-language translation.
 Built as a full-stack web application, it features a React frontend with voice recognition capabilities and an Express backend with PostgreSQL database integration.

 The application provides a conversational interface where users can speak or type commands to interact with the AI assistant.
 Tasks are presented as interactive cards that users can confirm or cancel, with automatic payment processing through an integrated wallet system.